 Once you have that list created, keep adding additional factors and weighing each aspect based on importance so that you have the list ranked.
 At this point, your college list can range anywhere from 10 to 20 schools.

-Consider creating an academic resume to include within your academic portfolio.
-Including an academic resume allows an admissions official to see your student information at a glance, including your education, honors, employment/internship experience as well as any special interests, volunteer or community service work and/or hobbies and passions.
+Consider creating an academic resume to include within your portfolio.
+Including an academic resume allows an admissions officer to see your student information at a glance, including your education, honors, and employment/internship experience as well as any special interests, volunteer or community service work, and hobbies and passions.